m-np/pytorch-dl-models/README.md

 | NLP       | [Transformer](src/models/nlp/original_transformer) | Designed for Machine Translation |
 |        | [Bert](src/models/nlp/Bert) | Designed for Language Modeling |

+The above models are also registered in the following [model registry](src/model_registry.py)

 ## Usage

 For visualizing a model for a task, please follow the following steps after running `conda activate <env_name>`